 The bids have to be sent by email to Lora Aroyo (president) Cristina Gena (secretary), no later than December 15, 2017.

-UMAP 2018, the 26th Conference on User Modeling, Adaptation and Personalization will take place 8-11 July 2018 in Singapore.
+UMAP 2018, the 26th Conference on User Modeling, Adaptation and Personalization will take place July 8-11, 2018 in Singapore.
 General Chairs are Jie Zhang and Tanja Mitrovic.
 Program Chairs are David Chin and Li Chen.
-More details and important dates will follow soon.
-Check out the conference website.

 Experimental Analysis of Mastery Learning Criteria